The Safety Narrative

 The Article Itself

-The article was written by Jonathan Jarry, MSc, science communicator at McGill's Office for Science and Society.
-It opens with what reads as a personal conversation — several paragraphs of direct dialogue, intimate and escalating.
+The piece opens with what reads as a personal conversation — several paragraphs of direct dialogue, intimate and escalating.
 Midway through, Jarry reveals that the conversation was not real.
 It was a simulation run by researchers as part of a study.

 The delayed disclosure shapes how the reader receives everything that follows.
-By the time the source is identified, the emotional framing is established before the evidence is introduced.
+By the time the source is identified, the emotional frame is already in place.
 This technique is more commonly associated with persuasive writing than with conventional science communication.
 It is not, on its own, disqualifying.
-But it sets the register for everything that follows.
+But it sets the register for everything that follows — and understanding that register matters for evaluating the piece's conclusions.

 The article identifies Claude Sonnet 4.6 as the least harmful AI model tested and Gemini 2.5 Flash as the most harmful.
 These findings come from a preprint — a study that has not yet undergone peer review.
 Jarry notes this.
 He then calls the study "by far the most impressive I have seen" and proceeds to treat its findings as settled for the remainder of the piece.
 Flagging a limitation and then reasoning past it is not the same as accounting for it.
 The analysis that follows does not reflect the uncertainty the caveat introduces.
 A reader who trusts the institution may absorb the finding, while the limitation recedes in importance.